Quick answer

 Here is the honest truth: if you are choosing between Portugal and Spain for your move abroad, you are already making a great decision.
 Both countries offer a quality of life that is objectively superior to what most Americans experience at home — better healthcare, more affordable living, safer streets, and a culture that values time with people over time at a desk.

 Portugal wins on value, safety, visa accessibility, and the citizenship fast track.
 Spain wins on lifestyle, infrastructure, career opportunities, and social energy.
+If Spain is your pick, our step-by-step guide to moving to Spain covers the full process.
+If Portugal is your pick, our step-by-step guide to moving to Portugalwalks through the full process.
 The “right” answer depends entirely on what you prioritize.

 Our recommendation?
 Do not guess.
 Use data.
 Our 2-minute quiz weights your actual priorities and generates a personalized ranking that includes both countries (and every other country we track).
 Or use the country comparison tool to put Portugal and Spain head-to-head on the specific dimensions that matter most to you.